Things to Do in Essaouira – A Local Guide’s Honest View

 Local tip:

-Ask “Ashnu jadid?”
-(What’s fresh today?) and choose based on the answer, not the menu.
+Ask “Ashnu jadid?” which means “What is fresh today?”
+Then choose based on the answer, not the menu.

 Inside the medina, especially near Place Moulay Hassan and along streets like Rue Chbanat, you’ll find relaxed restaurants offering both seafood and classic Moroccan dishes.